Difference Between OST and PST Files and How to Troubleshoot Them

 • OST files act as replicas of the original files stored on the user’s computer, allowing access when the server is offline.
 In contrast, PST files contain the original files, enabling users to access them whenever needed.

-• OST files serve as cached copies of email folders on the Exchange server, while PST files store original personal content on the user’s hard drive.
+• OST files serve as cached copies of email folders on the Exchange server, while PST files store downloaded or archived personal content on the user’s hard drive.

 • OST files can be accessed offline which means it works in the absence of internet connection.
-But PST files require an internet connection.
+PST files do not require an internet connection.

-• OST files are synchronized every time when they are connected to the server.
-But in case of PST files it is updated at every instance when the user makes any modification to it.
+• OST files are synchronized automatically when connected to the server.
+PST files are not synced to a server; they are only updated locally when the user makes a modification.

-• The OST files are more stable and less vulnerable to data loss since it is a cached copy of folder files.
-But PST files are secured and still prone to vulnerable data loss due to local data storage.
+• OST files are less vulnerable to permanent data loss since they are a cached copy of server files (which can be re-downloaded).
+PST files are prone to data loss if the local hard drive fails, as there is no server backup.

 • You can find OST files on the server storage, while PST files reside on the client storage.
 You can import OST files to other accounts as a mailbox, and you can use PST files for backup, making them easy to move from one computer to another.